RajasreeChowdhury/cryptowallet/README.md

 # CoinFlip

-A decentralized application (DApp) for flipping a coin on the Ethereum blockchain.
+A CoinFlip project is for flipping a coin on the Ethereum blockchain.
 Users can connect their MetaMask wallet, place a bet, and flip a coin to win or lose Ether.

 ## Table of Contents
 Overview